Chukwuebukaoguejiofo/Programming_cheat_sheets/sql/_my_example.md

 $ mysql.server start # start the server
 $ mysql.server stop # stop the server

 # not recomended
 $ mysqld # start the server
 $ ps aux | grep mysqld   # kill -9 my-process-id-here # to stop the SQL server

-$ mysql -u root -p # use mysql console
+# to use mysql console, the server needs to be running...
-$ # press enter, there is no password...
+# -p is a password flag, type your password, if there is no password,
+# use the -p tag with no parameters, like this:
+$ mysql -u root -p

+$ quit # to quit the mysql console

 $ show databases;
 $ create database myDatabase;
 $ drop database myDatabase;